 Tiger Bucks Refund

 When you officially leave the University or by authorization of RIT Dining, unused Tiger Bucks may be refunded to you.
 You must request a refund by notifying RIT Dining Services anytime within three years of leaving the University.

-If you officially leave the University without requesting a refund of your unused Tiger Bucks, Dining Services will maintain your unused Tiger Bucks balance for three years.
+If you officially leave the University without requesting a refund of your unused Tiger Bucks, RIT Dining will maintain your unused Tiger Bucks balance for three years.
 There is no expiration date, however, unused balances are remitted to New York State after three years in accordance with Article 13 of the NYS Abandoned Property Law.